radix-r/ClientServerDataBaseApp/README.md

 # ClientServerDataBaseApp
-Java GUI that connects to and comunicates with MySQL Database
+Java GUI that connects to and communicates with MySQL Database

+Screenshots of functionality can be found in the screenshots folder

+To run, compile and execute the GUI class